usbarmory/interlock/README.md

 [TextSecure](https://github.com/WhisperSystems/TextSecure) protocol, provides
 communication with other TextSecure/Signal clients, including other INTERLOCK instances using this feature.

+The integration allows messaging with other TextSecure/Signal users as well as file sharing through attachments on chat sessions.

 The feature is disabled by default and it depends on an external Go [library](https://github.com/janimo/textsecure).
 The library can be installed